Do Apple computers get viruses?

-Although the Apple OS is more secure than many versions of Windows, any software, plug-ins, or other add-ons that are installed onto the computer that connect to the Internet can introduce their own security vulnerabilities.
+Although the Apple OS is more secure than many versions of Windows, any software, plug-ins, or other add-ons that are installed onto the computer and connect to the Internet can introduce their own security vulnerabilities.
 The most common ways to attack a Mac computer is through a third-party browser and browser plugins like Adobe Reader, Flash, and Java.
-Today, most Mac users have these plugins installed and enabled on the computer, but in doing so compromise the overall security of the system.
+Today, most Mac users have these plugins installed and enabled on the computer, and, in doing so, compromise the overall security of the system.

 Additional security threats

 Finally, although a Macintosh computer is less susceptible to viruses because it is a human who's operating the computer, you still can be a victim of Trojan horses, phishing, and other online fraud.
 If you are an Apple computer user, we still recommend keeping informed about how to keep safe while online.
 There is no such thing as a 100% safe computer, a Mac, Windows, and even Linux are all capable of being infected with a virus or other malware.